adelaidemicroscopy/adelaidemicroscopy.github.io/_build/html/_sources/pages/qupath-cellpose.md

 ### 2 Install cellpose/omnipose

 These are brief instructions.
-For an extended version of instructions refer to [Section 3](#3-install-cellpose-version-3-extended-instructions) below.
+For an extended version of instructions refer to {ref}`Section 3 <extended_instructions>` below.

 **Procedure**
 1. Open Command Prompt from the Start menu